 While the term “asbestos cancer” most often refers to mesothelioma, a number of other cancers are associated with asbestos exposure.
 Lung cancer is directly caused by asbestos exposure, and some studies have suggested an association between asbestos exposure and gastrointestinal and colorectal cancer.
 Elevated risks for a number of other cancers listed below continue to be investigated.
 According to the World Health Organization, approximately half of all deaths from occupational cancer are caused by asbestos.

-Mesothelioma cancer is the only asbestos-related cancer almost exclusively caused by asbestos.
+The majority of references to asbestos cancer speak to mesothelioma cancer because it is the only asbestos-related cancer that is almost exclusively caused by asbestos.
 Mesothelioma can develop after someone inhales or ingests elevated amounts of asbestos over time.

 Asbestos-Related Lung Cancer

 Lung cancer is the second most common cancer in the United States and the Occupational Safety and Health Administration calls it “the greatest health risk for American asbestos workers.”
 Asbestos-related lung cancers are diagnosed more frequently than any other type of asbestos-connected disease.
 The Environmental Working Group estimates that between 5,000 and 10,000 asbestos-related lung cancer fatalities have occurred each year over the span of the last two decades.

 Unlike mesothelioma, the risk of lung cancer is greater among asbestos-exposed smokers.
 The synergistic effect of smoke and asbestos drastically weakens the lungs and makes smokers with past asbestos exposure more likely to develop lung cancer.
 This substantially contributes to the rate of asbestos-related lung cancer diagnoses.